 This initiative was, however, rejected by Russia.
 In fact, the Istanbul summit decisively confirmed the already widely felt sentiment that any involvement by the OSCE in matters pertaining to Chechnya was thoroughly unwelcome.
-And with the benefit of hindsight, it may also be noted that the summit confirmed a basic shift in Russian policies toward the OSCE.
-Thus, according to the then Minister of Foreign Affairs Igor Ivanov, this summit marked a turning point in Russian perception of the OSCE, from an organization that expressed Europe's collective will, to an organization that serves as a Western tool for "forced democratization".
-14
+The summit confirmed a fundamental shift in Russian policies toward the OSCE.
+Thus, according to the then Minister of Foreign Affairs, Igor Ivanov, the summit marked a turning point in the Russian perception of the OSCE; having first been viewed as an organisation that expressed Europe's collective will, it was henceforth seen as an organisation serving as a Western tool for 'forced democratisation'.

-Re-establishment of the Assistance Group as a Field Mission, and its eventual termination
+4.5 Re-establishment of the Assistance Group as a field mission, and its eventual termination

-The situation prevailing by the end of 1999, seemed to call for a re-assessment of the Assistance Group's raison d'être.
-While the Group was supposed to be an OSCE field mission, it was in fact sitting idle in Moscow - more than 1,5 thousand kilometers away from its application area - with no apparent prospect for return.
-In addition to the practical and logistical obstacles, the scope for fulfilling its various tasks as envisaged in its mandate - yes, indeed for performing any activities in terms of its mandate - was severely curtailed by restrictions laid down by the host country.
-Questions to be addressed included: What were the prospects for a resumption of a relevant and meaningful role for the Assistance Group?
-How could the Assistance Group still make a difference?
+The situation prevailing by the end of 1999 seemed to call for a reassessment of the Assistance Group's raison d'être.
+While the Group was supposed to be an OSCE field mission, it was in fact sitting idle in Moscow - more than 1.5 thousand kilometres away from its application area - with no apparent prospect of return.
+In addition to the practical and logistical obstacles, the scope for fulfilling its various tasks, as envisaged in its mandate - indeed, for performing any activities in terms of its mandate - was severely curtailed by restrictions laid down by the host country.
+Questions to be answered included: What were the prospects for a resumption of a relevant and meaningful role for the Assistance Group?
+How could the Assistance Group continue to make a difference?
 What was its actual or potential usefulness?
 What was the point in the Assistance Group's continued existence?
-Why not just call it quits, cut the losses, and turn the attention of the OSCE to more promising challenges?
+Why not just resign oneself to the insurmountable realities, write off the losses, and turn the attention of the OSCE to assignments likely to have a more successful outcome?

-Personally, the author of this article was never in doubt.
-When my own assignment as Head of the Assistance Group expired in January 2000, my assessment was that, even under the prevailing most adverse circumstances, the long-term usefulness of the Assistance Group's assignments outweighed the short-term disadvantages, and that the Assistance Group was indeed making a difference.
-Appreciating the continuous assurances and expressions of support that it had received from numerous quarters, the Assistance Group could not help noting that a common denominator in the way the Assistance Group was viewed was that this tiny symbol of an OSCE presence represented a measure, albeit modest, of hope in an otherwise gloomy situation.
+The author concluded that, even under the prevailing (most adverse) circumstances, the long-term usefulness of the Assistance Group's assignments outweighed the short-term disadvantages, and that the Assistance Group was indeed making a difference.
+Appreciating the continuous assurances and expressions of support that it had received from numerous quarters, the Assistance Group could not help noting that this tiny fragment of an OSCE presence represented a measure, albeit modest, of hope in an otherwise gloomy situation.
 While the restoration of normal, peaceful conditions in this conflict-ridden and suffering region seemed a more remote prospect than ever, it seemed all the more important that hope be kept alive.